Playing games is not only meant for fun. It’s a stress-buster! Research shows that indoor games are essential to children’s development.

-There’s no indoor games list that can be complete without fixing the Hide and Seek game.
-Now in this classic play, one person (“It”) hides his or her face then begins to count aloud while others disappear.
+No indoor games list can be complete without Hide and Seek.
+In this classic play, one person hides his or her face and begins to count aloud while others hide.

-Immediately the counting is over, he or she begins to search for the hiders.
-The first person to be found will be the next, “It.”
+Immediately after the counting, he or she begins to search for the hiders.
+The first person to be found will be the next “searcher.”

 7. Treasure Hunt

-Position the first clue in a hidden place that’s easy to find then leave many clues around your home, leading a trail to the last clue.
+Write some clues on slips of paper and position them in hidden places around your home, creating a trail to the hidden treasure.
 Rather than giving a prize, the treasure hunt may lead to several coins all over the house.
-Through this, your kids will collect all the coins and store them in their fatty banks.
+Through this, your kids will collect all the coins and store them in their piggy banks.